 For our main analysis, propensity weights were fed into a regression model to estimate the ATC for physical activity on seven outcomes: overall MHQ score, and its six subcategories, Core Cognition, Adaptability and Resilience, Mood and Outlook, Drive and Motivation, Social Self, and Mind-Body Connection.
 To explore whether the effect of physical activity on mental health differs across age groups, we performed the same analysis on each age group for the MHQ and its six subcategories.
 Lastly, we estimated the marginal interaction effects of age and physical activity on MHQ to investigate whether an age gradient for mental health exists, and how this may be moderated by physical activity status.
 In all models, participants were nested within country to account for potential clustering effects.

 Several sensitivity analyses were performed to determine whether the inferences of the main analyses were biased due to model misspecification or handling of missing data [57,58].
 First, we computed propensity score weighted regression models that included further adjustment for the full covariate set to allow for doubly robust estimation [59].
 Second, instead of handling covariate missingness by surrogate splitting, we first implemented multiple imputation (MI) before the GBM estimation of propensity scores.
 Third, we estimated ATCs using MI and covariate balancing propensity score (CBPS) weighting, which may outperform GBM if there is a non-complex relationship between treatment and outcome [60].
 MI and CBPS are described in greater detail in the Supplementary Materials (Section A).
-Doubly robust estimation was also computed for these models by including the full covariate set in the multiply imputed, CBPS or GBM weighted regression models.
+Doubly robust estimation was also computed for these models by including the full covariate set in the multiply imputed, CBPS or GBM-weighted regression models.
 Akin to our main analyses, participants were nested within country for all models.

 Results: